AxonIQ/reference-guide/setting-up/maven-dependencies.md

 ## Main modules

 Axon main modules are the modules that have been thoroughly tested and are robust enough to use in demanding production environments.
 The maven `groupId` of all these modules is `org.axonframework`.
 Visit [Maven Central Repository](https://search.maven.org/search?q=g:org.axonframework) to copy coordinates for the version you neeed.

+> **Note**
+>
+> [Axon Spring Boot Starter module](#axon-spring-boot-starter) is the easiest start, it will get all required modules/dependencies transitively.
+> Alternatively, you can manually select individual modules for a customized config.
+>

 | Module                                                | Artifact Id              | Group Id          | Maven Central                                                             |
 | ----------------------------------------------------- | ------------------------ | ----------------- |:-------------------------------------------------------------------------:|